 In 1808, a little known provision in the Constitution went into effect that called for an end to the United States' participation in the international slave trade.
 At the same time, the boom of the cotton industry in the Deep South further increased the demand for slaves.
 To satisfy this demand, a system of interstate slave trading developed, with Charleston acting as a sort of hub for the collection and reselling of enslaved people.

-The building that houses the Old Slave Mart Museum was once an "auction gallery" where human beings were displayed and auctioned off to the highest bidder.
+Located at 6 Chalmers Street, the building that houses the Old Slave Mart Museum was once an "auction gallery" where human beings were displayed and auctioned off to the highest bidder.
 The museum building is the only remaining structure from a complex known as Ryan's Mart that also included a kitchen, slave jail and morgue.

 The museum displays give the visitor an overview of the history and economics of American slavery and then focus on the mechanics of the slave trade and Charleston's role in the industry.
 As the exhibits take you through the daily operations of this brutal business, firsthand accounts and personal letters give voice to the people on both sides of the auction block.